public-transport/gtfs-via-postgres/readme.md

                                     Like --stats-by-route-date, this flag accepts
                                     none, view & materialized-view.
     --schema                      The schema to use for the database.
+Default: public Even when importing into a schema other than `public`, a function `public.gtfs_via_postgres_import_version()`
+                                    gets created, to ensure that multiple imports into the same database are all made using the same version.
+See also multiple-datasets.md in the docs.
-Default: public --postgraphile                Tweak generated SQL for PostGraphile usage. https://www.graphile.org/postgraphile/
+    --postgraphile                Tweak generated SQL for PostGraphile usage. https://www.graphile.org/postgraphile/
     --postgraphile-password       Password for the PostGraphile PostgreSQL user.